 If you've outgrown Navattic and are looking for a more feature-rich replacement, these nine Navattic competitors and alternatives are worth looking into.

 TestBox works on top of a live instance of your product.
 Demo environments and POCs you create with it are fully functional and always contain your product's latest features and UI.
-TestBox environments can be created in seconds using the app or a Salesforce or HubSpot CRM integration, allowing your solutions consultants to refocus their time on closing deals.
+TestBox environments can be created in seconds using the app or a Salesforce or HubSpot CRM integration, allowing your SEs to refocus their time on closing deals.

 Each company you're talking to gets its own unique product instance, so you never have to worry about PII in the platform.
 Plus, each instance is preconfigured with realistic, AI-generated data and functional integrations, making it easy for leads to experience your product as though they've already been using it for months.